eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

  }
 ```

-You should have completion working, open a java file and start typing.
+You should have completion working, open a Java file and start typing.
 You can
 cycle through the results with `<C-n>` and `<C-P>`, and select them with `<CR>`.

 <h2 id="run-tests">4.
 Run tests</h2>